MoonshotLab/Starman/README.md

-# Scream 5
+# Starman

-A series of crowd based yelling games for [Barkley's](http://barkleyus.com/) 2016 annual meeting.
+A series of audio input based video games.

 ## About / Setup